-We are used to live by the “the bigger the better” social imposed trend and we have a big house, big car, big knives and everything that surrounds us, seems to follow this pattern.
-However, when it comes to your survival gear, bigger isn’t always better and you need to compromise if you want to be able to carry your bug out bag for more than a mile.
+We are used to living by the “the bigger the better” social imposed trend and we have a big house, big car, big knives.
+Everything that surrounds us, seems to follow this pattern.
+However, when it comes to your survival gear, bigger isn’t always better.
+You need to compromise if you want to be able to carry your bug out bag for more than a mile.

 When it comes to survival tools, you should always opt for something small, something that can be carried on you at all times, regardless if you’re in the woods or at the mall.
 There are some interesting choices out there, some which will even fit on your key ring and in this article you will find 10 useful, lifesaving items that are compact and very effective.

 Survival Gear choice #1 – Real Avid Gun Micro-tool

 The Real Avid company produces three tools that have different applications in a survival situation.
 We have the AR15, the 1911 and the Shotgun.
 Each tool is made from stainless steel and comes with a key ring a strap, so you can carry them with you at all time.
 All three tools have a bottle opener incorporated, a small cuter, a ruler and a carabiner.

 The AR15 tool has a boat-tail, firing pin scrapers, a 5mm bit driver and a bolt face.
 In addition, it comes with a front side adjuster and ¼, 3/16 and 1/8 inch wrenches.